alan-de-windt/SDRSharpController/README.md

   <tr>
     <td>set_filter_bandwidth</td>
     <td>Integer between 10 and 250000</td>
     <td>Sets SDRSharp to the filter bandwidth received.
-If an out-of-range value has been received then the command is ignored.</td>
+If an out-of-bounds value has been received then the command is ignored.</td>
   </tr>
   <tr>
     <td>adjust_filter_bandwidth</td>